U.S. Permanent Residents

 International Student Visas

-Stanford has actively supported the DREAM Act legislation since its introduction in 2001, which would enable undocumented students to continue their education and apply for citizenship.
-Stanford also supports Deferred Action for Childhood Arrivals (DACA), an executive action signed by former President Barack Obama, which allowed some undocumented individuals who entered the United States as children to remain in the country.
+Stanford University has actively supported DREAM Act legislation since its introduction in 2001, which enables undocumented students to continue their education and apply for citizenship.
+Stanford also supports Deferred Action for Childhood Arrivals (DACA), an executive action signed by former President Barack Obama, which allows some undocumented individuals who entered the United States as children to remain in the country.
 We are among the more than 600 colleges and universities that have signed a letter in support of DACA.